CPF Calculator: Project Your Balance, Retirement Sum & CPF LIFE Payout

 Final Balance at 70

-CPF LIFE payout estimates are approximate projections based on 2026 reference figures.
-Actual payouts are determined by CPF Board based on cohort life expectancy and prevailing interest rates.
-Projections assume constant CPF policies, interest rates, and OW ceiling.
+Check your payout with CPFActual payouts are determined by CPF Board from your cohort’s life expectancy and the prevailing interest rate.
+Projections assume constant CPF policies, interest rates and OW ceiling.

 Your Retirement Income